Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

 "End your EV search here" is how we summed up the Kia EV6 in our review.
 That's because it's one of the finest electric cars on the market today.
-There's a load of passenger space for families, with acres of headroom and legroom in the front and back, and USB sockets installed in the rear to keep devices charged up.
+There's loads of passenger space for families, with acres of headroom and legroom in the front and back, and USB sockets installed in the rear to keep devices charged up.
 Storage spaces abound, with big door bins (lined with felt to stop stuff rattling around), a big glovebox and assorted cubbyholes.

-But this isn't just a practicality wagon: it's sleek and stylish both inside and out, and it drives very well too, striking a wonderful balance between sportiness and comfort.
-Add in a range of more than 300 miles per battery charge, and an industry-leading seven-year warranty from new, and it's very hard to find much wrong with it.
+Add in a range of more than 300 miles per battery charge, and an industry-leading seven-year warranty from new, and it's very hard to find much wrong with the EV6.
 It's an absolute cracker.

 2. Skoda Enyaq iV